acalejos/flint/README.md

 * `new` - Creates a new changeset from the empty module struct and applies the changes (regardless of whether the changeset was valid).
 * `new!` - Same as new, except raises if the changeset is not valid.

-### Changeset
+### Pipeline

-At their core, the new `field` and `field!` macros' only additional functionality over the default `Ecto` macros is to store the allowed `Flint` options into module attritbutes which are exposed as new reflection functions.
+At their core, the new `field` and `field!` macros' only additional functionality over the default `Ecto` macros is to store the allowed `Flint` options into module attributes which are exposed as new reflection functions.

-The bulk of the work done in Flint with validations and transformations of data occurs in the generated `changeset` function, which leaves it up to the end user whether to use the default implementation, roll their own from scratch using the information exposed through the reflection functions, or do something in between (such as using the `Flint.Changeset` APIs).
+The bulk of the work done in Flint with validations and transformations of data occurs in the generated `changeset` function, which leaves it up to the end user whether to use the default implementation, roll their own from scratch using the information exposed through the reflection functions, or do something in between (such as using the `Flint.Pipeline` APIs).

-When you `use Flint`, you declare an overridable `changeset` function for your schema module that by default just delegates to the `Flint.Changeset.changeset/3` function.
+When you `use Flint`, you declare an overridable `changeset` function for your schema module that by default just delegates to the `Flint.Pipeline.changeset/3` function.

-The `Flint.Changeset.changeset/3` function operates as the following pipeline:
+The `Flint.Pipeline.changeset/3` function operates as the following pipeline:

 1. Cast all fields (including embeds)
 2. Validate required fields ([Required Fields](#required-fields))